wallix/redemption/docs/manual_to_redemption.rst

 --------
 Redemption's main building system is bjam.
-It uses a very small part of the boost libraries -- only the essential -- which is libboost-test and libboost-program-options (which is programmed to be removed).
+It uses a very small part of the boost libraries -- only the essential -- which is libboost-test and libboost-program-options (which is being removed).
-It also relies on the following libraries: libssl, libcrypto, libdl and libX11 (only needed for a functionnal test on genkeymap).
+It also relies on the following libraries: libssl, libcrypto, libpng, libdl and libX11 (only needed for a functional test on genkeymap).

 Once the build dependencies are installed, building is easy: ::